sivakumarmarisetti/player-auction-backend/README.md

 The API Gateway will start on http://localhost:8080

 Start the Microservices:
-Start each microservice in a separate terminal window (or use an IDE to run them): cd user mvn spring-boot:run
+Start each microservice
+1. user

-cd team
+2. team
-mvn spring-boot:run

-cd player
+3. player
-mvn spring-boot:run

 Verify the System:
 Use a tool like Postman to test the API endpoints through the API Gateway.
 Example: